Skip to content

 1 N\cdotpm=107 dyn\cdotpcm1\;\text{N·m} = 10^7\;\text{dyn·cm}

-Worked Example: Sizing a Stepper Motor
+Worked Example: Stepper Motor Sizing

-Let's say you're designing a lead-screw linear stage.
-Your mechanical analysis tells you the stepper needs to deliver at least 1 N\cdotpm1\;\text{N·m} of holding torque.
-You've found a promising NEMA 23 motor on a US distributor's site, but its torque is listed as 125 oz\cdotpin125\;\text{oz·in}.
-Is it enough?
+Let's say you're designing a lead-screw linear stage that needs at least 1 N\cdotpm1\;\text{N·m} of holding torque.
+You find a promising NEMA 23 motor on a US supplier's site rated at 125 oz\cdotpin125\;\text{oz·in}.
+Your first instinct might be "close enough, right?"

-Convert the requirement to oz\cdotpin\text{oz·in}:
+Convert your requirement to oz\cdotpin\text{oz·in}:

 τ=1 N\cdotpm×141.612 oz\cdotpinN\cdotpm=141.6 oz\cdotpin\tau = 1\;\text{N·m} \times 141.612\;\frac{\text{oz·in}}{\text{N·m}} = 141.6\;\text{oz·in}